meliache/geohashing.el/README.md

 At the moment, it should be used like this:

-Add the file *"geohashing.el"* somewhere into your emacs path and add
+Add the file `geohashing.el` somewhere into your emacs path and add

     (require 'geohashing)

-to your emacs config, e.g. ".emacs".
-Also, set the calendar variables *calendar-latitude* and *calendar-longitude*, e.g.
+to your emacs config, e.g. `.emacs`.
+Also, set the calendar variables `calendar-latitude` and `calendar-longitude`, e.g.

     (setq calendar-latitude 42.42)
     (setq calendar-longitude 31.41)